Tutorial: llmTools SwiftUI

 struct OllamaMessage: Codable {

-let content: String?
+let thinking: String?

 let toolCalls: [OllamaToolCall]?